Title IX Questions

-The University provides resources and reporting options to students, faculty, and staff to address concerns related to sexual misconduct prohibited by Title IX and University policy.
-Whenever we know of or suspect that an incident of sexual misconduct has or is occurring, the University is required to take appropriate action in an effort to eliminate sexual misconduct, prevent its recurrence and address its effects.
+The University provides resources and reporting options to students, faculty, staff and visitors to address concerns related to sexual misconduct.
+Whenever we know of or suspect that an incident of sexual misconduct has occurred or is occurring, the University is required to take appropriate action in an effort to eliminate sexual misconduct, prevent its recurrence and address its effects.

 The Title IX Coordinator is the designated university official with primary responsibility for Title IX compliance.
 The Title IX Coordinator:

 - Manages the response to reports and complaints of possible sex discrimination;

 - Monitors case outcomes to identify and address any patterns of misconduct;

 - Analyzes the campus climate to address issues that affect the wider school community;

 - Provides leadership for Title IX related activities;